cseelhoff/RimThreaded/.github/ISSUE_TEMPLATE/bug_report_0high.md

 ---
 name: Reproducible Vanilla Bug Report (High Priority)
 about: Submit a bug report that occurs in RimWorld running only RimThreaded and DLCs that can be reproduced fairly consistantly
 title: ''
-labels: bug, reproducible, vanilla
+labels: Bug, Reproducible, Vanilla RT
 assignees: ''

 ---